CodeLieutenant/hosts/README.md

 ## Disclaimer

 This program works only on Linux and on Windows, MacOS is not supported and it will never be, despite the fact that code for linux will (probably) work on MacOS.
-We won't accept any pull requests concerning MacOS and all Issues related with MacOS will be promptly closed.
+We won't accept any pull requests concerning MacOS and all Issues related to MacOS will promptly be closed.
 Other contributions like list filtering and other ideas are all welcome and will most likely be accepted and merged into main branch.

 ## Licence